-Due to the fact that the number of EHF Lecturers is limited, the nomination of external handball experts by the respective Technical Commission in case of necessity is possible.
-The same applies for EHF Technical Commission members, who are not included in the list.
+Due to the fact that the number of EHF Lecturers is limited it shall be possible to nominate external handball experts by the respective Technical Commission in case of necessity.
+The same holds good for EHF Technical Commission members that are not on the list.

-The EHF carries out EHF Referee Candidates' Courses at regular intervals.
-Both EHF refereeing and coaching lecturers are nominated to those courses, in order to secure a high level of referee education.
-The courses are held in English (Compare Annex 1 - EHF Glossary of Handball Terms).

-The course basics, theoretical and practical topics as well as the testing and evaluation criteria are laid down in the EHF Curriculum for EHF Referee Candidates' courses as follows:
+The EHF is carrying-out EHF Referee Candidates' Courses at regular intervals.
+Both EHF Refereeing and Coaching lecturers are nominated to those courses in order to secure the high level of referee education.
+The courses are held in English (Compare Annex 1 - EHF Glossary of Handball Terms!).
+The course basics, theoretical and practical topics as well as testing and evaluation criteria are laid down in the EHF Curriculum for EHF Referee Candidates' courses as follows: